 New funding to meet demand

-The proposed new funding will be delivered on a per student basis.
+The proposed new funding will be delivered on a per-student basis.

-The new plan also includes bursaries of up to $40,000 to entice high achievers into teaching.
+Additionally, the plan includes bursaries of up to $40,000 to entice high achievers into teaching.

 Training at the proposed academy will include leadership skills in addition to teaching.

 “There is some fantastic training out there, but it is very haphazard and varies from state to state, from system to system.”

-For help and advice, please call our friendly team at Discrimination Claims today on
+Call our team at Discrimination Claims on